Blowing the Whistle on IRS Fraud

 The IRS whistleblower provisions are contained in Section 406 of the Tax Relief and Health Care Act of 2006.
 It allows the IRS to reward whistleblowers who provide information about claims involving tax evasion or fraud amounting to at least $2 million (in taxes, penalties and interest).
 If an individual rather than an entity commits the fraud, that person must have an annual income in excess of $200,000.
 Conduct covered by the statute includes underreporting income, maintaining illegal offshore accounts, and abusing charitable deductions.
 The statute also covers smaller claims but the awards in those cases are discretionary.

 A whistleblower must complete and submit IRS Form 211 to the government.
 It must be submitted under penalty of perjury.
 It would be wise to seek representation in submitting this paperwork.
 The likelihood of the government pursuing the claim depends on the quality, concreteness, and comprehensiveness of the information submitted.The IRS is seeking specific and credible information about substantial fraud.
-Since the whistleblower statute was passed, the IRS has received thousands of claims but has only settled three of them and has announced a payment for only one.
-The IRS is reviewing its procedures with the goal of speeding up the review process for claims.
+If the IRS determines the allegations may have merit, the IRS will initiate an investigation.

 The IRS determines the size of whistleblower awards.
 Depending on the nature of the information submitted by the whistleblower, the IRS can award a payment of 15% to 30% of the amount that the IRS collects.
 If the IRS principally relied on other sources to collect the amounts owed, or if the whistleblower planned and initiated the tax fraud scheme, the award is up to 10% of the amount collected.
 An incentive payment is available only if the IRS pursues the case.
 If the IRS declines the case, a whistleblower cannot proceed independently with a lawsuit.